 - There is no specific loan amount mentioned with regards to payday loans, however, the $2,000 can be

 - There is a small loan rate cap that prohibits charging more than 30% APR for loans less in amount than $2000.
 The law reads as follows:

-Real APR for payday loans in Maine can reach 217% (*According to the Center for Responsible Lending 2019: “Typical APR based on
+Real APR in Maine can reach 217% for the average $300 payday loan (According to the Center for Responsible Lending 2019).

 - Maine payday loan regulations mention nothing about specific loan terms and rollovers.

 - Nothing is also mentioned about cooling-off periods between loans.

 - There are no requirements for extended repayment plans either.

 From July 2020, lenders are not required to check a borrower’s ability to repay a loan.